Top Prevention Tips: Springtime Allergies

 Yes!
 One way to help prevent allergies is to stay away from the allergen, but in many cases, this is not practical or possible.

 For hay fever, staying indoors as much as possible during the allergy season, keeping doors and windows closed, and the use of air conditioner may help.
-Avoid heavy yard work or wear a face mask, and shower before bedtime to remove any pollen that may have accumulated on your skin during the day.
+Avoid heavy yard work or wear a face mask, and shower and shampoo before bedtime to remove any pollen that may have accumulated on your skin and hair during the day.
 The use of HEPA filters in the home to trap particles such as pollen and dust can be effective.
+Avoid hanging clothes outside to dry, too.

 What Medicines Are Available For Allergy Prevention?